 Everyone, I mean those who are more or less interested in taking a trip to China, loves Mt.
 Huangshan, which is famed for the traditional Chinese painting-like scenery: waving peaks shrouded in mist and covered by unique pine trees – what a delight to visit!
 And staying for a couple of nights makes no regrets.

-On top of the mountain they do have a few accommodations, both basic and nice ones, though not too much alternatives.
+On top of the mountain, they do have a few accommodations, both basic and nice ones, though not too many alternatives.
 The thing is:

 The rate for a cozy room right on the top of the mountain usually charges 40% more or even higher than that located near the mountain.

 Not a difficult question to answer actually, if you read on.

 Everything is carried upward by the porters

 As a human being the only transport methods for goods, everything used in Mt.
 Huangshan must be carried by porters.
 There is no elevator for cargos, and the cable cars are used to carry tourists only.
 From heavy building materials, such as iron bars and cement, to tourists’ luggage, foods, drinks, clothes and souvenirs, all things required to support tourism are delivered by these people who haul up the mountain with loads that are often much heavier than their body weight, twice a day.
 Then all laundry, trash, recycling items are carried down daily.
 One kilo pays back approximately $0.6-1 got this insider knowledge from a talk once with a porter on the way up.